Four items appear below:

 Is evolution foolishness, as the fundamentalists would have us believe?
 The answer is a resounding no. The theory of evolution provides us with a unified view of nature and of our place in the cosmos.
 Moreover, this theory, unlike that of the creationists, is affirmed by the testimony of nature upon which it is founded.

-If the wisdom of the world
+If the wisdom of

 science) is foolishness, then it is a very successful and useful form